Learn about the basic support that UIKit and Xcode provide for your iOS and tvOS apps.

 The system displays your app icon on the Home screen, in Settings, and anywhere it needs to differentiate your app from other apps.
 Because it is used in multiple places, and on multiple devices, you provide multiple versions of your app icon in your Xcode project’s AppIcon image asset.
 Your app icon should be distinctive to help the user identify your app quickly on the Home screen.
 However, you may vary the details of your icon to accommodate the different image sizes that you must provide.

 Launch file contains your app’s initial user interface, and it can be a splash screen or a simplified version of your actual interface.
-When the user taps your app’s icon, the system displays your launch screen immediately, letting the user that your app is now launching.
+When the user taps your app’s icon, the system displays your launch screen immediately, letting the user know that your app is now launching.
 The launch screen also provides cover for your app while it initializes itself.
 When your app is ready, the system hides the launch screen and reveals your app’s actual interface.

 Required App Metadata